derekrsargent/react-native-keyboard-manager/README.md

 ### Commit [4ea1f4a](https://github.com/derekrsargent/react-native-keyboard-manager/commit/4ea1f4a3ce9c67b6ae78a9e57a913c54efd8735e)

 In this commit we enable the new architecture and add the Turbo Module for Android.
-The abstract class definition for the new architecture:
+The abstract class definition for the new architecture is automatically used by changing the source directory from `oldarch` to `newarch` based on a conditional in `build.gradle`:
 ```java
 abstract class KeyboardManagerSpec internal constructor(context: ReactApplicationContext) :
   NativeKeyboardManagerSpec(context) {